We see and hear about hearts everywhere. A long time

 the heart beats faster when a person is scared or excited.
 Now we know that emotions

-come from the brain, and
+come from the brain, and in this

-How does it keep busy?
+does it keep busy?
 What does it look like?
 Let's find out.

 The Heart Is a Muscle